MST-Related Treatment and Support | Resources for Veterans

 Military Sexual Trauma

 Military sexual trauma can be a very difficult life experience, but recovery is possible.
 VA offers a range of services to meet MST survivors where they are in their recovery.
-Treatment for any physical or mental health condition related to MST is provided free of charge.
+Treatment for any physical or mental health condition related to MST is provided free of charge, regardless of when the MST occurred.

-MST-related services are available to individuals with Veteran status and most former Service members with an Other Than Honorable or uncharacterized (entry-level) discharge.
+MST-related services are available at any VA health care facility for Veterans and most former Service members, including those who received an Other Than Honorable discharge or served for fewer than two years.
 Standard length of service requirements do not apply to eligibility for MST-related care, and some individuals may be able to receive MST-related care even if they are not eligible for other VA care.
 Service connection (that is, a VA disability rating) is not needed.

-Individuals do not need to have reported MST experiences when they happened or have other documentation that they occurred.
+Individuals are not required to have reported their MST experiences when they happened or have documentation that they occurred in order to receive care.

 - Every VA health care facility has an MST Coordinator who serves as a contact person for MST-related issues and who can assist you with accessing care.
 For questions about treatment and health care options related to MST, contact the MST Coordinator nearest you.

 - MST-related outpatient services are available at every VA medical center and many VA community-based outpatient clinics.
 Services are organized differently at different facilities, and MST-related care is available even if a facility does not have a specific MST treatment team.
 Mental health services include psychological assessment and evaluation, medication evaluation and treatment, and individual and group psychotherapy.
 Treatment for physical health conditions related to MST is also available.